lumapps/design-system/demo/angularjs/components/progress-tracker/doc.md

 ### Error

 When an error occurs, the error message can replace the helper text.
-If there is no helper text, the error message is not displayed.

 <demo-block component="progress-tracker" partial="error" has-theme-switcher="false"></demo-block>